 How to choose the best social media platforms for your business

-The average person now has more than five social media accounts on different platforms, according to GlobalWebIndex.
-Businesses like to meet customers where they are, which is why nine in 10 retail brands also use more than one social media platform.
+The average person now has seven social media accounts on different platforms, according to Sprout Social.
+Businesses like to meet customers where they are, which is why more than 70% of businesses rely on social media for customer engagement.
 Today, many small businesses grow their sales by becoming fluent in multiple social platforms.

 Other small businesses and individuals have built powerful brands by using a single social media platform very effectively.
 FEAT, for example, became a well-known brand through its popular behind-the-scenes stories on Snapchat.
 If one social media platform fits your business better than others, it’s sometimes best to focus on creating content primarily for that platform.